 We observe immediately that

 as follows by iterating the periodicity condition in the direction $\tau$ and using~\eqref{propRalpha}.
 Define next

-which satisfies $R_\gamma \Phi_{0}= \Phi_{0}$ and $R_{\frac{\gamma \tau}N} \Phi_{0}= \Phi_{0}$.
+which satisfies $R_\gamma \Phi_{0}= \Phi_{0}$ and $R_{{\gamma \tau}/N} \Phi_{0}= \Phi_{0}$.
 Then for $0\leq k\leq N-1$ set

-so that $R_\gamma \Phi_{k}= \Phi_{k}$ and $R_{\frac{\gamma \tau}N} \Phi_{k}=e^{-\frac{2ik\pi}N} \Phi_{k}$.
+so that $R_\gamma \Phi_{k}= \Phi_{k}$ and $R_{{\gamma \tau}/N} \Phi_{k}=\EE\big({-{2ik\pi}/N}\big) \Phi_{k}$.

 The $\mathcal{E}_{\tau,\gamma,k}$ turn out to provide an orthogonal decomposition of $\mathcal{E}_{\tau,\gamma}$, as is stated in the following proposition; this result appeared in \cite{Nier2} in a slightly different guise.
-See also \cite{Perice,Nguyen-Rougerie} on the kernel~$k_N$.
+See also \cite{Perice,Nguyen-Rougerie} for more results in this direction.

-\begin{prop} Recall that $\gamma > 0$ and $\gamma^2 \tau_2 = \pi N$ for some $N \in \mathbb{N}$. \begin{enumerate}[$(i)$] \item For any $k$, the space $\mathcal{E}_{\tau,\gamma,k}$ is generated by $\Phi_k$
+\begin{prop} Recall that $\gamma > 0$ and $\gamma^2 \tau_2 = \pi N$ for some $N \in \mathbb{N}^*$. \begin{enumerate}[$(i)$] \item For any $k$, the space $\mathcal{E}_{\tau,\gamma,k}$ is generated by $\Phi_k$

 and the space $\mathcal{E}_{\tau,\gamma}$ is the direct sum of the $\mathcal{E}_{\tau,\gamma,k}$

 \item The family $(\Phi_{k})$ is orthogonal in $L^{2}(K_{\tau, \gamma})$ and furthermore for any $k \in \Z$,